CreeperGuy0842/BlackBoxFix-Batch/README.md

 - Safe to run multiple times if needed.

 ## Warning
+- Two options, Admin and User versions.
+The User version may not work well, I recommend using the Admin version.
 - If you accidentally closed the bat and you see a black screen (no desktop) just press WIN + R on your keyboard to open Run, Type "explorer.exe" and press OK and your desktop should go back.
+- These thumbnail files are safe to delete, located at `C:\Users\YourUsername\AppData\Local\Microsoft\Windows\Explorer`.

 Made for anyone tired of black boxes on desktop icons